Holy See–Yugoslavia relations: Socialist Federal Republic of Yugoslavia

-In 1967 Yugoslavia normalized its relations with Holy See and Pope Paul VI together with President of Yugoslavia Josip Broz Tito worked together to achieve peace in Vietnam.
+In 1967 Yugoslavia normalized its relations with the Holy See and Pope Paul VI together with President of Yugoslavia Josip Broz Tito worked together to achieve peace in Vietnam.
 In contrast to other socialist states of the time, Catholic Church maintained an active role in society of Yugoslavia.
 In March 1971, president Tito visited the Holy See and Pope Paul VI, thus becoming the first leader of a socialist republic to come to the Holy See on official visit.
 Vatican daily L'Osservatore Romano addressed words of welcome to the President on its front page with the words "Greetings President Tito".
 According to the Croatian diplomat and Vatican analyst Vjekoslav Cvrlje who served as a first Ambassador of Yugoslavia to the Holy See, President Tito was given special attention by the Pope.
 When Tito arrived at the Ciampino Airport he was greeted by Cardinal Giovanni Benelli and many other senior Vatican officials.

 In 1977 Pope Paul VI, referring to Yugoslav role in the Non-Aligned Movement, expressed his appreciation of Yugoslavia’s activity in pursuit of better cooperation between nations, particularly in questions concerning peace, disarmament, and the support due to developing countries.
 Secretary of the Council for Public Affairs of the Church Achille Silvestrini led the Holy See delegation at the state funeral of Josip Broz Tito in 1980.

 Breakup of Yugoslavia

-Holy See, led by Pope John Paul II, played a prominent role in the process which led to recognition of independence of the Yugoslav constituent Republic of Croatia and Slovenia and it granted its formal recognition on 13 January 1992 (intent already announced on December 20, 1991), two days before the recognition by the member states of the European Economic Community.
+The Holy See, led by Pope John Paul II, played a prominent role in the process which led to recognition of independence of the Yugoslav constituent Republic of Croatia and Slovenia and it granted its formal recognition on 13 January 1992 (intent already announced on December 20, 1991), two days before the recognition by the member states of the European Economic Community.